se-for-sci/se-for-sci.github.io/content/week5/typing.md

 ## Structural subtyping

 We've already covered inheritance and ABCs.
-Now let's cover a different form, called structural subtyping, that fixes several shortcomings of that method.
+Now let's cover a different form, called structural subtyping, that fixes several shortcomings of inheritance.
 Namely, we lost modularity when we stared forcing inheritance structures.
 Structural subtyping trades code reuse for modularity.
 In Python, it's called a Protocol.
 C++ calls it Concepts.
 Java called it Interfaces.
 In essence, it's